Tomas Žvirgždauskas

-Tomas Žvirgždauskas (born 18 March 1975) is a retired football defender from Lithuania, who last played as defender for Halmstads BK.
+Tomas Žvirgždauskas (born 18 March 1975) is a Lithuanian former professional footballer who played as a defender.

 Career

-His career started in Zalgiris Vilnius, where he won the Lithuanian league title twice.
-In 1995, he moved to Danish team, Naestved BK, but only played a few games before moving back to Zalgiris Vilnius the following year.
-His return to Lithuania was short, as he moved yet again shortly thereafter to the Polish Premier League and the team Polonia Warszawa in January 1997, where he won the title.
-He later played a short period for Widzew Lodz, then going on a trial at the Israeli club, Hapoel Be'er Sheva, but failed to get a contract.
-In September 2002, he signed a contract with the Swedish club, Halmstads BK. Žvirgždauskas formed along with Tommy Jönsson a long lasting central defence at Halmstad, lasting until 2009 as Johnny Lundberg arrived at the club, he then created a defence with Lundberg, taking over Jönssons position on the left of the central part of the defence.
+His career started in Žalgiris, where he won the Lithuanian league title twice.
+In 1995, he moved to Danish team, Naestved, but only played a few games before moving back to Žalgiris the following year.
+His return to Lithuania was short, as he moved yet again shortly thereafter to Polish Ekstraklasa outfit Polonia Warsaw in January 1997, where he won the title.
+He later played a short period for Widzew Łódź, then going on a trial at the Israeli club, Hapoel Be'er Sheva, but failed to get a contract.
+In September 2002, he signed a contract with the Swedish club, Halmstad. Žvirgždauskas formed along with Tommy Jönsson a long lasting central defence at Halmstad, lasting until 2009 as Johnny Lundberg arrived at the club, he then created a defence with Lundberg, taking over Jönssons position on the left of the central part of the defence.
 As Lundberg suffered a severe injury in 2011, Žvirgždauskas had to pair up with rising talent Richard Magyar.
-Prior to the 2012 season Halmstads BK announced that they would not renew Žvirgždauskas contract and he would leave the club, he had then played 307 matches for Halmstads BK.
+Prior to the 2012 season Halmstads announced that they would not renew Žvirgždauskas' contract and he would leave the club, he had then played 307 matches for Halmstads.

-In 2006, he received a 1-month ban after assaulting IK Brage forward, Mats Theander, in a friendly match.
+In 2006, he received a one-month ban after assaulting IK Brage forward, Mats Theander, in a friendly match.

 International career

-Tomas Žvirgždauskas started his national career for Lithuania in 1998 with a friendly against Azerbaijan.
+Žvirgždauskas started his national career for Lithuania in 1998 with a friendly against Azerbaijan.
 Eventually becoming a starting player in the national team until his retiring in 2008.
 He however returned to the national team in 2011 for a friendly against Poland and was an unused substitute in the UEFA Euro 2012 qualifying match against Spain at home.

-Žvirgždauskas have played 56 international games for Lithuania.
+Žvirgždauskas made 56 appearances for Lithuania senior national team.